-DHG Properties kicks off 2025 with AED 300 million project in Meydan
+DHG Properties Kicks Off 2025 With AED 300 Million Project In Meydan

-(MENAFN- Atteline) * With just its second residential project in Dubai, DHG Properties has already hit AED 1 billion in Gross Development Value during its first year of operations
+(MENAFN- Mid-East Info) * With just its second residential project in Dubai, DHG Properties has already hit AED 1 billion in Gross Development Value during its first year of operations

 * The new Meydan-located project reflects an ambitious international growth strategy of the Swiss developer, focusing on new developments in a booming Dubai Real estate sector